-- 1. Take part in all district activities on an equal basis regardless of factual or perceived race, weight, color, creed, national origin, ethnic group, religious practice, gender or sexual orientation or disability. - 2.
-Present their version of the relevant events to school personnel authorized to impose a disciplinary penalty in connection with the imposition of the penalty. - 3.
-Access school policies, regulations and rules and, when necessary, receive an explanation of those rules from school personnel.
+- 1. take part in all district activities on an equal basis regardless of actual or perceived race, size, color, creed, national origin, ethnic group, religion, religious practice, gender (including gender identity and expression) or sexual orientation or disability; - 2. be respected as an individual and treated fairly and with dignity by other students and school staff; - 3. express one's opinions, either verbally or in writing, as long as it is done so in a respectful manner; - 4. present their version of the relevant events to school personnel authorized to impose a consequences; - 5. access school policies, regulations and rules and, when necessary, receive an explanation of those rules from school personnel: - 6. be provided with clear expectations regarding: - a) course objectives and requirements, - b) grading criteria and procedures, - c) assignment requirements and deadlines; and - d) school and classroom rules and expectations regarding behavior.